ogorton/dmscatter/README.md

 Both options create the executable `dmfortfactor` in the `src` directory.
 (Many of the example Python scripts expect to find it there.)
-Note that if you want to switch between and serial or parallel version, you must run `make clean' in-between compiles.
+Note that if you want to switch between and serial or parallel version, you must run `make clean` in-between compiles.

 ## Run with Python